Lecture course during the Fall Quarter, the second year of Alexander’s teaching as an Associate professor in the Department of Architecture

 04/10/1967

-Begins with an overview of Environmental Structure as the basis for understanding organic wholeness; the ideas of recurrency and functionality are well articulated.
+16-page lecture transcript, which begins with an overview of ‘environmental structure’ as the basis for understanding organic wholeness; the ideas of recurrency and functionality are well articulated.

 -